 18. I/ We understand that the selected Bidder shall either be an existing Company incorporated under the Indian Companies Act, 2013, or shall incorporate as such prior to execution of the PPA.
 In cases where the Utility has already established an SPV for the Project, the selected Bidder shall acquire the equity thereof.

-19. I/ We hereby confirm that we [are in compliance of/ shall comply with] the O&M requirements specified in Clause 2.2.3.
+19. I/ We hereby confirm that we shall comply with the O&M requirements specified in Clause 2.2.3.

 20. I/ We hereby irrevocably waive any right or remedy which we may have at any stage at law or howsoever otherwise arising to challenge or question any decision taken by the Utility in connection with the selection of Applicants, selection of the Bidder, or in connection with the selection/ Bidding Process itself, in respect of the above mentioned Project and the terms and implementation thereof.